8 Easy Seashell Crafts Every Mermaid Witch Will Love

 1. Cut several lengths of twine, varying them so shells hang at different heights.

 2. Tie or knot each shell onto its own strand, spacing them with care.
+Alternate with crystals or beads if using.

 3. Attach each strand to the driftwood, mixing sizes for visual rhythm.